Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/aem-assets-cloud-connector.md

 ## Limitations
 - Doesn't index comments.
 - Doesn't crawl user identities and access permissions.
-All published assets indexed using the Adobe Experience Manager Assets Microsoft Graph connector are visible to all Microsoft 365 users in your tenant, from Microsoft Search or Copilot.
+All published assets indexed using the Adobe Experience Manager Assets Microsoft 365 Copilot connector are visible to all Microsoft 365 users in your tenant, from Microsoft Search or Copilot.
 ## Prerequisites
 1. You must be the **search admin** for your organization's Microsoft 365 tenant.
 2. To connect to your Adobe Experience Manager Assets data, you need your organization's Adobe Experience Cloud instance author and publish environment URL.
   Your organization's Adobe Experience Cloud instance author environment URL typically looks like: `https://author-p<PROGRAM_ID>-e<ENVIRONMENT_ID>.<REGION>.adobeaemcloud.com`.
   Your organization's Adobe Experience Cloud instance publish environment URL typically looks like: `https://publish-p<PROGRAM_ID>-e<ENVIRONMENT_ID>.<REGION>.adobeaemcloud.com`.
-3. To connect to Adobe Experience Cloud and allow the Adobe Experience Manager Assets Graph connector to regularly update published assets and metadata, you need a technical account of your Adobe Experience Manager Assets with the credentials to access published assets and metadata.
+3. To connect to Adobe Experience Cloud and allow the Adobe Experience Manager Assets 365 Copilot connector to regularly update published assets and metadata, you need a technical account of your Adobe Experience Manager Assets with the credentials to access published assets and metadata.
 The technical account is the secure, service-based account for external access to Adobe Experience Manager Assets.
 Find more details [here](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/developing/generating-access-tokens-for-server-side-apis#generate-a-jwt-token-and-exchange-it-for-an-access-token).

 ## Get started